ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 ~~~
 {: .output}

 The reason that there are a few lines of output, is that a given image may have been formed by merging multiple underlying layers.
 Any layers that are used by multiple Docker images will only be stored once.
 Now the result of `docker image ls` should no longer include the `hello-world` image.

+> ## Removing all images
+> Removing all images is a little more tricky than removing all containers, you need to combine to commands.
+The `docker image ls -q` command returns a list of all image IDs.
+You can use this to delete all images in one command:
+> ~~~
+> docker image rm $(docker image ls -q)
+> ~~~
+> {: .language-bash}

 ## Running containers in the background and interactive access